-Our current project The Aesthetics of Remembering: Empathy, Identification, Mourning is funded by the Spanish Ministry of Economy and Competitiveness (FFI2015-63739-P).
+2015-2018 Our project The Aesthetics of Remembering: Empathy, Identification, Mourning is funded by the Spanish Ministry of Economy and Competitiveness (FFI2015-63739-P)., finalized at the end of 2018.
 Our focus on a selection of life narratives will shed light on traumatic periods of recent Indian Ocean history, specifically East Africa, South Africa and the Eastern part of India.
 The writing of life experiences is a way to overcome trauma and to create awareness amongst local communities.
 In this project we endeavour to explore the ethical dimensions of narrative and interpersonal empathy by proving that postcolonial life writing is indeed a site for “affective transaction”.
 Our final objective is to construct a theoretical paradigm which we call “aesthetics of re-membering” whereby “empathy” is, on the one hand, fostered through reading and creative writing and, on the other, re-assessed through the lens of postcoloniality.

 2016-17 Traumes In/visibles: Construir la pau mitjançant l'escriptura - In/visible Traumas: Building Peace Through Writing This is a continuation of the previous project on creative writing workshops and is also funded by the Autonomous University Solidarity Foundation.
 In this new project we aim to run workshops of creative writing specifically for survivors of gender violence in Uganda.
 This second cycle of workshops will form part of the activities organized by the newly established Peace Centre in Kampala.